A.K.A. 6 NHL Awards We Still Want to See

 The Chris Kontos Trophy

-For the player you never heard of that came out of nowhere and surprised everyone — kind of like the way Chris Kontos did when he scored four goals for the Tampa Bay Lightning in the team’s first-ever game back in 1992.
+For the player you never heard of that came out of nowhere and surprised everyone — like the way Chris Kontos did when he scored four goals for the Tampa Bay Lightning in the team’s first-ever game back in 1992.

-The Boomerang Award
+The Boomerang of the Year Award

 The Len Broderick Trophy

-The Bob Probert Bowl
+The Bob Probert Punchbowl*

 For being a tough mofo that can fight and contribute offensively.